New advances in universal approximation with neural networks of minimal width: Notation and main results

-\begin{justify} LReLU introduces an additional slope to the ReLU function, allowing for control of the magnitude for negative input values.
-In our first main result, we show that FNNs with invertible LReLU activations universally approximate \(\mathcal{L}^p(\mathcal{K},\mathbb{R}^{d_y})\).
-Since the LReLU is a bijective function, it can be used to build invertible neural networks (INNs), which are later used to generalize universal approximation results to general diffeomorphisms and LU-Net \cite{chan2023lunet}. \end{justify}
+The LReLU generalizes ReLU by introducing a non-zero slope for negative inputs.
+Since LReLUs with \(\alpha \neq 0\) are bijective, they can be used to construct invertible neural networks (INNs), which we later use to extend universal approximation results to diffeomorphisms and LU-Net \citep{chan2023lunet}.